 Despite the major breakthroughs we’ve seen in the smart home market, it’s really still in the early stages of development.
 The original intention underpinning smart homes was to help homeowners resolve security, energy, and household management problems.
 As the smart market matures, and as the technology becomes more and more refined, there are some industry experts who expect to see the smart home category expand to include benefits like home care for the elderly, monitoring of pet health and safety, maintaining connections with children and teenagers while away from home, and rental property management.

-Learn more about complete smart home systems and find out how to get $1,500 of free equipment.
+Learn more about complete smart home systems.